team178/team178.github.io/README.md

 Then just run `jekyll serve` to see the website running on `http://localhost:4000`.

 If you get any errors or warnings, try running `bundle exec jekyll serve` instead.

+And lastly, how to actually see it locally?
+Well, make changes in the code, open terminal and type "cd" and address of the reposotory on your computer, and type http://localhost:4000 in adress bar.
+That's how you see changes locally!

 ## Text Editor of Choice